-The bar refusing to pull pints in glasses with handles.
+You’ve probably heard of the bar refusing to pull pints in glasses with handles.
 Toothpicks removed from restaurant tables.
 Parents not allowed into school playgrounds to say goodbye to their kids.
 A banned bubble machine because bubbles are just too dangerous.
 Every week there’s more.

 And these stories are hilarious.
 But pretty painful to hear too.
-Because of all the media coverage they get, which most often says health and safety in general has gone too far, and then people start taking common sense risk management less seriously.
+Because of all the media coverage they get, which most often says health and safety, in general, has gone too far, and then people start taking common sense risk management less seriously.
 And then you get more accidents from real threats.

-How the Media has it Wrong – Bubbles are Not Asbestos
+How the media has it wrong – Bubbles are Not Asbestos

 The media is to blame as much as the jobsworths.
 Not all of course, but most of them.
 They often take these stories and then point their fingers at the wrong thing.
 A man who bans bubble machines is crazy, but the media will have a laugh at him, then broaden their view to have a laugh at UK health and safety in general.
 It’s just fashionable to do it.